 The second way to improve our water and tea is storage.
-This is yet another way to develop respect for tea, further ingraining it into our life, as we begin to live a life of tea.
+This is yet another way to develop respect for

+Tea, further ingraining it into our life, as we begin to live a life of Tea.
 Tea fills us and permeates our lives.
 It becomes a part of all that we do in this way.

-Your storage jar need not be anything fancy, just a simple glazed urn.
-If you are unsure about the quality of the clay, use something glazed.
+Your water storage jar need not be anything fancy, just a simple glazed urn.
+If you are unsure about the quality, use something glazed.
 Unglazed clay can really influence the water dramatically.

 Water should be stored similarly to tea, away from sunlight and in a place where the temperature stays cool and constant.
 This is why plastic bottles are not ideal.
 Plastic is an unstable molecule and therefore breaks down into the water.
 It also allows light to enter, causing temperature fluctuations throughout the day.
 Storing your water in a jar will greatly improve the quality of your tea.

-Always scoop from the top with a pitcher or hishaku.
+Always scoop from the top with a pitcher or hishaku (ladle).
 When water is still, the lightest water rises to the top.
 That water is ideal for tea, with more Qi and breadth.
-We often give the very bottom water to the plants at the Center.
+We often give the very bottom water to the plants at the center.
+Try putting water in a pitcher to rest and then drink from the top, middle and bottom.
+I think you'll be able to tell the difference.

-Try to honor and respect your water the way you do tea.
-As we mentioned above, Mr. Emoto in Japan did experiments photographing water crystals exposed to prayers and other emotions, as well as music.
+Try to honor and respect your water the way you do Tea, as medicine.
+As we mentioned earlier, Mr. Emoto in Japan did experiments photographing water crystals exposed to prayers and emotions, as well as music.
 Every time we fill a kettle of water at the center, we first pause before the urn and put some loving-kindness (metta) into it.
 We all know that our mother's food is better than the food at a restaurant, because of the love she puts into it.
 Why should water be any different?
 In fact, water is even more sensitive than food.
 Fill your water with gratitude.
-This water will become 75% of your body after you drink it.
+This water will become 50 to 70% of your body after you drink it.
 It sustains you and gives you life.
-Ask it to fulfill your tea, and bring out the best in it.
+Ask it to fulfill and bring out the best in your tea.
 Introduce it to your tea, inviting it to come and enhance your session.
-You will soon see a difference in your tea and life, by respecting water in this way.
+You will soon see a difference in your tea and life by respecting water in this way.